tofergregg/IBM-Wheelwriter-Hack/PrinterOption/README.md

 lpr -P "WheelwriterUSB" file.txt

 The printer needs both a line feed and a carriage return to get to the beginning of a line (e.g., 0xa0xd).
 To produce this in vim in insert mode, type ctrl-v ctrl-M to put in the extra carriage return.

+Note: if you put a carriage return at the end of each line, vim will convert it to dos format, which means that you won't see the ^M any more.
+To set the file format manually:

+`:set fileformat` (see the format)
+`:set fileformat=dos` (put CRLF)
+`:set fileformat=unix` (put LF only)

 To add carriage returns to all lines in vim: